9. Designing functions#

 Note

-Owing to the pass-by-value semantics (Section 9.5.1), we can also expect that we will always be assigning a copy of the value on the right-hand side (with the exception of environments; Chapter 16).
+Owing to the pass-by-value-like semantics (Section 9.4.1), we can also expect that we will be assigning a copy[5] of the value on the right side of the operator (with the exception of environments; Chapter 16).

 x <- 1:6